-Drywall Installation Costs Near Your Neighborhood
+Drywall Installation Costs Near You

 The cost of home renovation projects and repairs can vary depending on where you live.
 If you want a rough idea of how much it would cost to install drywall where you are, the averages outlined below illustrate how prices can differ across the U.S.:

 How Much Does It Cost to Install Drywall per Square Foot?

 The average cost to install drywall, including the finishing, taping, labor costs, and materials, is between $1.50 to $3 per square foot.
 This cost works out to around $60 to $90 per drywall panel.
 So, for a standard 12-foot-by-12-foot room (using 18 panels), you could expect to pay anywhere from $1,000 to $1,600 in total.

 Hiring a pro for this job typically costs around $50 to $100 per hour.
 An experienced local drywall installation contractor will provide you with a customized quote.
 It’s always a good idea to contact more than one pro, so you can compare their pricing and previous work examples.

 How Much Drywall Can I Get on My Budget?

 If you have a limited budget, you might need to make some compromises in your drywall installation.
 Take a look at what you can expect at various price points.